 - Repair: You can keep your current intercom system through extensive repairs.
 Addressing the hardware issues can breathe new life into your intercom, but it won’t last as long as a new system.
 More importantly, your system may be too old to repair.
 Thus, you’ll have a hard time finding replacement parts or a professional who knows how to perform the repairs.

-- Remove: Removing the old intercom is a great choice if your property doesn’t use it or has implemented another access control solution.
+- Remove: Removing the old entry system is a great choice if your property doesn’t use it or has implemented another access control solution.
 Eliminating the hardware would free up space on the property and its unsightly appearance.

-- Conceal: For a cost-effective solution, concealing an old intercom system is one option.
-But keep in mind concealing an old intercom is only a short-term solution.
+- Conceal: For a cost-effective solution, concealing an old intercom is one option.
+But keep in mind concealing it is only a short-term solution.

 - Replace: If your old phone intercom system is too outdated to repair, you may be able to replace it with a similar model.
 Unfortunately, converting to a similar model may present you with the same problems as your old system.
-Furthermore, the costs may add up quickly if your replacement system has different installation requirements that must be met.
+Furthermore, the costs may add up quickly if your replacement system has different installation requirements.

 - Upgrade: Upgrading your old intercom is the best solution because it modernizes your property.
 Retrofit a new, modern intercom system that will attract prospective tenants.

 Learn about the benefits of video intercoms and how the ButterflyMX video intercom works:

 You shouldn’t remain complicit with your old system, and your tenants shouldn’t have to endure it.
 Upgrade to a modern intercom system with a slew of features to get the most bang for your buck.